Skip to main content

 After running the wash cycles, we let the swatches and laundry dry overnight.

-Finally, we use a photospectrometer—a device designed to detect changes in color—which allows us determine exactly how much of the stain was removed by each detergent.
-This approach gives us insight into how each detergent is performing on any specific stain, and also how they're performing in the aggregate sense, which allows us to pick a best overall or a best for any given stain.
+Finally, we use a photospectrometer—a device designed to detect changes in color—which allows us to determine exactly how much of the stain was removed by each detergent.
+This approach gives us insight into how each detergent is performing on any specific stain, and also how they're performing in the aggregate sense, which allows us to pick the best overall or the best for any given stain.
 For the purposes of our testing here, we're more interested in the all-around best cleaners rather than singling out the cocoa-stain-fighting champion.

 How to Choose the Right Laundry Detergent for You